chitr/SimpleHeapLib/README.md

 SimpleHeapLib  provides library for controlled heap operations (for both MAX/MIN heaps ) including following

-=> Controlled growth & shrink of heap size for optimum usage of memeory.
+=> Controlled growth & shrink of heap size for optimum usage of memory.

 => Additional Linear lookups based on data(instead of key).Additional
    data tracer is implemented for faster lookups.